motet-a/epitech-search-api/README.md

 queries like
 [http://localhost:3000/compl?q=Antoine+Motet](http://localhost:3000/compl?q=Antoine+Motet).

-You can custom the configuration by editing `config.js` or by setting the following environment variables:
+You can tweak the configuration by editing `config.js` or by setting the following environment variables:

-  - `EPITECH_SEARCH_REDIS_HOST`: The host for the Redis server.
+  - `EPITECH_SEARCH_REDIS_HOST`: The host of the Redis server.
 Defaults to `localhost`.

 # Endpoints